Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: From Boltzmann's law to chemical equilibrium of a reaction

 \subsection{Lattice gas statistics}

 It is interesting to make an analysis based on Boltzmann's famous law for the entropy of a system

 where \textbf{{S}} is entropy and \textit{W} is the number of microscopic configurations.
+Here, $k\s{B}$ is the Boltzmann constant, related to the Gas constant, \textit{R}, according to $k\s{B}=R/N\s{av}$.
 If we assume there are \textit{N} positions for a molecule to be, and \textit{M} molecules, then the number of ways to arrange this, is